(866) 678-8505

 Are you using low-grade brake pads?

-Your car's rotors might be having a few heat-caused cracks, which commonly accompany squealing noises.
+Your car's rotors might be having a few heat-caused cracks, which commonly accompany squeaking noises.
 Anything that can cause rotors to overheat can push for this issue, which occurs more often on cheap brake pads.

 Do you commonly drive over dusty terrain?